muchitto/PerspectiveTool/README.md

 ### Introduction

-I got fed up creating the perspective grids from scratch all the time and I couldn't find the Epics Carapace software (which this is obviously inspired by) anymore so I wrote this quick and dirty software just for that.
-You can make up to 3 point perspective grids (for now atleast).
+I got fed up with creating the perspective grids from scratch all the time and I couldn't find the Epics Carapace software (which this is obviously inspired by) anymore so I wrote this quick and dirty software just for that.
+You can make up to 3 point perspective grids (for now at least).

 ### Requirements